 In Connecticut, even those who are not property owners may receive some relief from the amount of money paid for rent if they are over 65 or totally disabled and meet the income qualifications.
 Single people may receive up to $700 in rental rebates and married couples may receive up to $900.
 The amount is based on a sliding income scale, and takes into account the cost of rent and utility payments, other than telephone, made in the year prior to the application.

 If you operate a farm in Connecticut, you may prove eligible for various property tax abatements or exemptions, if your municipality approves.
 Connecticut law allows a property tax abatement of up to 50 percent on several types of farming operations, including dairy, orchards, nurseries, vegetable and wine-grape producing properties.
 There is a property tax exemption of up to $100,000 for farm buildings and machinery.
 To qualify for these exemptions, farmers must have at least $15,000 in gross sales or show $15,000 in farm expenses.
 A farmer must file out the appropriate forms and bring them to their municipality for approval by November 1.
+This, in addition to the CT homestead exemption, can prove to be particularly valuable for homeowners.

 Individual towns may offer property tax relief to volunteer emergency personnel, including firefighters, paramedics, search and rescue team members and emergency management directors.
 The widows or widowers of police or firefighters who died in the performance of their duties are also eligible for this relief program.